 We have taken people with many different disabilities.
 We have some of the most experienced Tandem Instructors here at WSC.
 If you have a special requirement, please contact us so we can discuss your particular situation.
 In most cases, we can make your dreams of flight come true!
-If you have a special medical concern, please contact your doctor.
+If you have a special health restrictions, please contact your doctor.

 You must be at least 18 years of age to skydive within the United States.
 However, there is no maximum age limit.
 Our oldest student to date was 86 years young.

 As far in advance as you can, especially if you have a large group that wants to jump with you.
 However, if you get the urge at the last minute, don’t hesitate to give us a call and we’ll do our best to fit you in.

 We suggest arriving with your skydiving friend / loved one.
 We encourage spectators to sit through the tandem ground school as they are more a part of the experience that way.

 Unfortunately, we have no way of knowing what time your skydiving friend will jump until everyone who is signed up in a time slot has arrived.
 We match them up with the appropriate instructor and accommodate video orders, requests to be paired up in the plane, and various other inquiries.